pantaluna/esp32_mjd_components/components/mjd_ds3231/_doc/03 Black RTC Module for Raspberry Pi [No 32K pin, Yellow capacitor]/README.md

 - The contents of the time and calendar registers are in *the binary-coded decimal (BCD) format*.
 - The board contains the required pull-up resistors when using the I2C protocol.
 - Contains 1x chip "DS3231 Extremely Accurate I2C-Integrated RTC/TCXO/Crystal" (the biggest chip on the PCB) from vendor Maxim Integrated
 - The DS3231 can be run in either 12-hour or 24-hour mode.
-Bit 6 of the hours register is defined as the 12- or 24-hour mode select bit. \
+Bit 6 of the hours register is defined as the 12- or 24-hour mode select bit.
-     When high, the 12-hour mode is selected, and bit 5 is the AM/PM bit with logic-high being PM. \
+     When high, the 12-hour mode is selected, and bit 5 is the AM/PM bit with logic-high being PM.
      ***When low,  the 24-hour mode is selected***, and bit 5 is the 20-hour bit (20–23 hours).
 - The countdown chain is reset whenever the seconds register is written.
-Write transfers occur on the acknowledge from the DS3231. \
+Write transfers occur on the acknowledge from the DS3231.
     Once the countdown chain is reset, to avoid rollover issues ***the remaining time and date registers must be written within 1 second***.
-- Control Register (0Eh) Bit 7: Enable Oscillator (EOSC). \
+- Control Register (0Eh) Bit 7: Enable Oscillator (EOSC).
-          When set to logic 0, the oscillator is started. \
+          When set to logic 0, the oscillator is started.
-          When set to logic 1, the oscillator is stopped when the DS3231 switches to VBAT. \
+          When set to logic 1, the oscillator is stopped when the DS3231 switches to VBAT.
-          This bit is clear (logic 0) when power is first applied. \
+          This bit is clear (logic 0) when power is first applied.
           ***When the DS3231 is powered by VCC, the oscillator is always on regardless of the status of the EOSC bit.***

 ## Known ISSUES
-- It has no output pin for the 32Khz oscillator signal :(
+None.